Manineethi/Manineethi/README.md

 - 👋 Hi, I’m Manimozhi (call me Mani)
 - Comptia Data+ certified.
-- 👀 I have 3+ years of experience in IT industry.
+- 👀 I have 4+ years of experience in IT industry.
-- 🌱 I’m currently learning Master of science in Information systems at Cal State LA
-- Working as Student Data Analyst Assitant in Cal State LA

 <!---
 Manineethi/Manineethi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.